akuklev/Literate_Kotlin/structured-ownership.md

 This way we reuse the extant type parameter system to provide syntax and semantics for capabilities.

-## Using singleton classes to control references
+## Static capture checking via anonymous singleton classes

 Whenever you use an object expression `object : T {…}` to create an anonymous object, you also create an anonymous class.
 This circumstance can be used to control reference